Clean Air Blog

 Heat pumps are fine, they recirculate indoor air and don't draw in smoke.

+c.
 Reduce indoor PM2.5 contributors

 These activities make indoor smoke levels worse: